heimdal/heimdal/lib/gss_preauth/README.md

 The following text assumes the reader is familiar with the draft.

-## Protocol changes

-  - The pre-authentication type KRB5-PADATA-GSS is 655
-  - Pre-authentication data is the raw context token rather than being wrapped in another ASN.1 type
-  - Acceptor GSS state is stored in FX-COOKIE rather than alongside the context token
-  - Key derivation salt is the string "KRB-GSS\0" || nonce

 ## Client side

 Because libkrb5 cannot have a recursive dependency on libgssapi, it instead